DALM1/dalm1term/README.md

 Start the application: npm start / npm run dev

-Open your web browser and go to http://localhost:3000 Enter a command in the input field and click "Execute"
+Open your web browser and go to http://localhost:3000 Enter a command in the input field and "Execute"

 The output of the command will be displayed in the output area below the input field.
 How It Works